rbledsaw3/CppforKids/Lesson 2 - Fundamental Types.md

 #### **Note to Instructor:**

 This lesson uses tangible and visual aids (boxes) to represent abstract concepts (memory allocation).
 Make sure to keep the atmosphere playful and engaging.
 When teaching foundational concepts to young learners, repetition and analogies make the learning experience more relatable and memorable.

-Certainly!
-Here's a list of some common C++ data types and their typical memory allocation in terms of bytes and bits.
-Remember, the actual size might vary depending on the compiler and the machine architecture, but the values provided are common for many systems:

 | Data Type  | Typical Size (bytes) | Typical Size (bits) |
 |------------|----------------------|---------------------|